Definition of Dividend Reinvestment Plan

 Explanation

 When any company pays a dividend to its shareholder, then the shareholders receive that amount in their bank account, but in the case of the dividend reinvestment plan, existing investors or shareholders are provided with the option to invest their dividend amount in the share of that company instead of receiving the dividend in cash.
 These shares are generally available to investors at a discounted price.
-To acquire these shares from the company, either no commission is paid, or nominal charges are paid.
-Generally, these plans are offered to the existing investors, but sometimes a company may offer the same to the new investors at a certain minimum amount.
+To acquire these shares from the company, shareholders either pay no commission or nominal charges.
+Generally, the company offers these plans to existing investors, but occasionally, the company may extend the same offer to new investors with a certain minimum amount.

 Characteristics of Dividend Reinvestment Plan